linuxdeepin/deepin-manual/manual/dde-file-manager/en_US/index.md

 ### Preview Files

 Deepin File Manager supports file preview.
-Select a file and press the space bar on the keyboard to quickly preview the file info, including image resolution, document size, text content, audio and video playback, etc.
+Select a file and press the space bar on the keyboard to quickly preview the file info, including image resolution, document size, text content, gif, audio and video playback, etc.

 #### Preview Video